All homes are different-- from the style, material, and color, to the location -- and yet there are also plenty of similarities.

 Although radon may be found in any home, it can also be controlled and reduced in any home.
 As important as it is to live in a home with low radon levels, these levels become equally important when buying or selling that home.
 Radon is something that all real estate agents consider -- and so should any homeowner.

-Contact Dr. Energy Saver of Hudson Valley today for more information about radon testing and radon mitigation in New York.
+Contact Dr. Energy Saver of Hudson Valley today for more information about our radon test kits and radon mitigation in New York.
 Dr. Energy Saver of Hudson Valley is a trusted member of the nationally recognized National Radon Defense network, and they have the training and experience to help lower the radon levels in local homes.

 There are the slab-on-grade foundations, and then there are the basement or crawl space foundations.
 All can sustain high radon levels and most homes' levels can be significantly reduced with radon mitigation.